Normanton Altofts Junior School

 At Altofts Junior School, we believe that writing is a key skill for life both inside and out of education and that is why, wherever possible, it is linked to other curriculum areas and children are exposed to a range of text types.
 Our aim is to provide children with key transferrable writing skills to build on year on year, that can be used throughout each phase of their education and prepare them for secondary school.

 Most of our writing curriculum is book-led as we believe reading is a key element in children’s writing skills.
 These books provide a stimulus for children’s English lessons.
+However, in order to help develop children’s imaginative writing, some video will be used as basis for a unit of writing.

 Implementation